aelias-eu/hewalex-geco-protocol/docs/PCWU/README.md

 The mainboard of the PCWU has two RS485 connectors.
 By default the G-426 controller is connected to the 2nd port while the 1st port is free.
 In my case Hewalex even provided an empty screwable connector in that spot and I could just unplug the connector from the mainboard and use a small part of wire from the G-426 connection cable.
 Just make sure to follow the colorcoding as seen on the 2nd RS485 port.
 Then connect your RS485 to Wi-Fi device to the other end of the piece of wire making sure that the A, B and 12V lines are connected in the right order.

 The big difference is that this way of connecting allows the PCWU to communicate with the G-426 controller in its usual fashion while at the same time it is possible to read and write to the PCWU using the RS485 to Wi-Fi device.
 The G-426 controller settings menu allows to set the baud rate, physical address and logical address for the dedicated RS485 port.
 Recommended values are 38400, 2 and 2.
 The protocol is the same as [describe above](Geco%20Proto.docx).

+# Registers
+See https://github.com/mvdklip/Domoticz-Hewalex/blob/master/hewalex_geco/devices/pcwu.py for an overview of status and config registers.